maubanel/GMS2-Action-Adventure-Game/changing-rooms/README.md

 ##### `Step 6.`\|`TDAAG`| :small_orange_diamond: :small_blue_diamond:

 Now lets create variable that stores the macro containing the player state.
 The player starts the game in `player_state.in_game` so we will default to this state.
-Open the **obj_player | End Step** event and add to the bottom:
+Open the **obj_player | Create** event and add to the bottom:

 ![store state variable](images/storeState.png)